Moving to Illinois: 6 Reasons to Pack Your Bags & Move

 • In popular cities like Chicago, Naperville, and Rockford, the average rent ranges between $1,200 to $2,500.

-• However, buying can be complex as home prices vary across the state.
-Make sure you find cheap houses for sale in Illinois in your budget.
-Homes in coastal cities like Chicago have a median home price of $305K.
-On the other hand, in inland cities like Peoria, it is $127K.
+• However, if you plan to buy, make sure you find cheap houses for sale in Illinois in your budget.
+Homes in popular cities like Chicago have a median home price of $352K.
+On the other hand, the average cost of a home in small cities like Peoria is $140K.

 Find New Homes For Sale in IL